valentino7504/movie-revenue-vs-budget-analysis/README.md

 I also used the scikit-learn module to obtain the goodness of fit score to be 0.5465, in other words, the linear regression model can accurately predict 55% of the revenue values based off the budget values using the regression model.

 ## 8. Conclusion
 Based off the goodness of fit score, it is evident that the model is not good enough to deploy on new data.
 The budget alone cannot be accurately used to predict the revenue.
+We would need to consider other factors such as date of release, the production studio and whether or not the movie is a sequel.
+This would help to give a more accurate relationship and prediction of movie revenue.